ftttank/ftttank.github.io/content/authors/admin/_index.md

 <!-- Can uncomment below for advertising -->
 <!-- The Genetic Logic Lab is always looking for talented undergraduate and graduate students.
 If you're interested in working in the new, exciting interdisciplinary field of synthetic biology, feel free to <a href="/#contact">reach out</a>! -->

-We are hosting an outreach event for undergraduate students interested in computing science! <a href="/outreach/">Click here for more info and to register</a>!